 Investing in Unit Trusts

-Investors purchase ‘units’ in the trust.
-The price of these units is determined by the fund’s Net Asset Value (NAV), the total value of all its underlying investments.
-Unit trusts usually have a ‘bid-offer’ spread, which means there is a buying price (offer) and a selling price (bid).
-This difference, along with other management fees, is incorporated into the price and covers the costs of managing the fund.
+When you invest, you buy units in the trust.
+The value of these units is based on the fund’s Net Asset Value (NAV), which reflects the total market value of all the underlying investments.
+Unit trusts typically operate with a bid and offer price, meaning there is a price at which units are bought and a slightly lower price at which they are sold.
+This difference, along with other ongoing charges, contributes towards the costs of running and managing the fund.

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.